 The Union and Confederate Navies had many other important clashes including the first successful submarine attack made by the CSS Hunley.
-A great replica of this ship is the H. L. Hunley Limited 24″ – Civil War Ships – Model Ship Wood Replica.
-This is a high quality and accurate model of the Hunley.

 The Confederate ships however were most successful in attacking Union merchant Civil War ships outside of U.S. waters, in places such as the West Indies.
 The general procedure was to rescue the merchant crew, but to destroy their ship.
 In one incident, CSS Alabama, a successful destroyer of merchant ships, clashed with the USS Kearsarge off the coast of France; this time the Union ship won.

 Naval forces were essential to the Union’s victory.
 In April 1862, Union General Benjamin Butler was able to occupy New Orleans only because of the actions of Admiral David Farragut, his fleet and Civil War marines.
 The occupation of New Orleans for the rest of the war, allowed the Union to control most of the Mississippi.
 The fall of Vicksburg in July 1863 completed the Union control of the mighty river.
 The Union victory at Vicksburg was accomplished with the help of Admiral David Porter and his gunboats.

 The Naval Mine also played a role during the Civil War, sinking a few ships.